Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 •	**Trustless**: It was very difficult for me to comprehend why trustless might be a positive feature.
 From a blockchain perspective, this term describes that blockchain transactions can be carried out without approval from a bank, lawyer, or any other middleman.
 Even if sellers and buyers do not know each other, the blockchain algorithm ensures that the transaction will be completed.

-•	**Web3** (also «decentralized web», «fair internet», or “next-generation internet”): If you have enough from being tracked across all your smart devices, you will love the Web3 vision.
-The concept is based on surprise surprise ;) blockchain, where the internet is a distributed network without any central player collecting, storing, and selling your data.
-Web3 “gives the power back to the people.”
+•	**Web3** (also «decentralized web», «fair internet», or “next-generation internet”): The concept is based on surprise surprise ;) blockchain, where the internet is a distributed network without any central player collecting, storing, and selling your data.
+Web3 “gives the power and the money back to the people.”
 Users control their own data.
-They can hold and transfer digital copyrights, digital currencies, digital art, etc., without the need for lawyers, banks, or authorized dealers.
+Users get paid for watching ads, for reading articles and playing games.
+Everybody can hold and transfer digital copyrights, digital currencies, digital art, etc., without the need for lawyers, banks, or authorized dealers.